nodemailer/nodemailer-web/content/message/index.md

 prev = "/usage/bulk-mail/"
 next = "/message/attachments/"
 weight = 0
-title = "Message Configuration" toc = true
+title = "Message configuration" toc = true

 +++

-# Message Configuration
+# Message configuration

 The following are the possible fields of an email message: